Battle of Sjenica (1941)

-The Battle of Sjenica was a battle between attacking forces of Yugoslav Partisans on one side and defending forces of the Sandžak Muslim militia and town's militsiya (Serbs and Muslims) in Sjenica, on the territory of the Italian governorate of Montenegro.
+The Battle of Sjenica took place between attacking forces of Yugoslav Partisans on one side and defending forces of the Sandžak Muslim militia and town's militsiya (Serbs and Muslims) in Sjenica, on the territory of the Italian governorate of Montenegro.

 Background

-At the beginning of the Second World War the territory of Sandžak was a subject of territorial aspirations of all sides in the war.
-The Muslims wanted this region to be annexed to the Ustaše controlled Independent State of Croatia which pursued a genocidal policy toward Serbs, Jews and Roma People.
-On the other hand, the Germans designated it to be a part of their occupation zone, Italians wanted to control all of Sandžak while Albanians wanted it to be annexed to their Greater Albania.
+At the beginning of the Second World War, the territory of Sandžak was a subject of territorial aspirations of all sides in the war.
+The Muslims wanted this region to be annexed to the Ustaše controlled Independent State of Croatia, which pursued a genocidal policy toward Serbs, Jews and Roma People.
+On the other hand, the Germans designated it to be a part of their occupation zone; Italians wanted to control all of Sandžak, while Albanians wanted it to be annexed to their Greater Albania.
 The Chetniks and Partisans struggled to keep Sandžak within Yugoslavia.
 Based on the agreement of July 1941, Sjenica was included in the Italian governorate of Montenegro.

 Hasan Zvizdić was a wealthy Muslim whole-trader in Sjenica.
-He became a city governor and armed many local Muslims and organized them as militia during the war.
-In December 1941 Zvizdić refused to allow Partisans to capture Sjenica because he was afraid that Chetniks, German and Italian forces would attack Partisans in Sjenica and kill many of its population as well.
-He explained to Partisans that he has around 5,000 members of Muslim militia under his command and that he will used them against Partisans or Chetniks if they try to capture Sjenica.
+He became a city governor, armed many local Muslims, and organized them as militia during the war.
+In December 1941, Zvizdić refused to allow Partisans to capture Sjenica because he was afraid that Chetniks, German and Italian forces would attack Partisans in Sjenica and kill many of its population as well.
+He explained to Partisans that he had around 5,000 members of Muslim militia under his command and that he would use them against Partisans or Chetniks if they tried to capture Sjenica.
 According to historian Živković, Zvizdić was actually concerned that his lucrative contracts to supply Italian and German army with livestock would be cancelled if Partisans capture the city.

 Armed forces

 The Partisan military units that attacked the town belonged to the 2nd Takovo Company commanded by Tadija Andrić, part of the Belgrade Company and part of the Serbian-Sandžak Company commanded by Vladimir Knežević and Petar Stambolić.
 The staff of the Belgrade Company was against the attack on Sjenica, but was outvoted.

-On 23 November the Partisans captured and executed several Chetnik commanders near Nova Varoš.
-This action compromised the Partisans in the eyes of many Serbs from Sjenica who developed animosity toward them.
-As a result, many Serbs from Sjenica joined forces of the town's militsiya to defend the town from the Partisans.
+On 23 November, the Partisans captured and executed several Chetnik commanders near Nova Varoš.
+This action compromised the Partisans in the eyes of many Serbs from Sjenica, who developed animosity toward them.
+As a result, many Serbs from Sjenica joined forces with the town's militsiya to defend the town from the Partisans.